Interactive Media Arts

 Senior Project

-All majors finish with a two semester Capstone Studio course that synthesizes theoretical research and practice to produce an emerging media project and related essay.
+All majors finish with a two semester Capstone Studio course based on a topic of their own choosing.
+The IMA capstone synthesizes theoretical research and practice to produce an emerging media project that is critically informed by a related research essay.

 Information for Advisors [Log-in Required]